-If you need a full instructional tutorial lesson, those are also available below for a small fee.
-See the right menu for even deeper discounts.
+If you want to purchase the full lesson tutorials, those are available for a small fee.
+See the homepage for even further discounts.

 Jump links to quickly access the sections.